 - Swelling of the joint

-- A feeling the joint may "give out"
+- A feeling the knee may "give out"

 - Deformity of the joint (knock-knees or bow-legs)

-Treatment of Knee ArthritisTreatment should begin with the most basic steps and progress to the more involved, possibly including surgery.
+Treatment of Knee ArthritisTreatment should begin with the most basic steps and progress to the more invasive, possibly including surgery.
 Not all treatments are appropriate for every patient, and you should have a discussion with your doctor to determine which treatments are appropriate for your particular situation.
-The range of options:
+The range of options includes:

 Probably one of the most important, yet least commonly performed treatments.
 The less weight the joint has to carry, the less painful activities will be.